oxidecomputer/buildomat/README.md

 keeps state required to manage the interaction with GitHub, but does not store job data; requests for logs or artefacts are proxied back to the core server.

-#### Database Tool (`wollongong-dbtool`, in `github/dbtool/`)
+#### Database Tool (`buildomat-github-dbtool`, in `github/dbtool/`)

-This tool can be used to inspect the database state kept by Wollongong as it tracks GitHub pull requests and commits.
+This tool can be used to inspect the database state kept by the GitHub integration as it tracks GitHub pull requests and commits.
 Unlike the core client tool, this program directly interacts with a local SQLite database.

 ```
-$ wollongong-dbtool
+$ buildomat-github-dbtool
-Usage: wollongong-dbtool COMMAND [ARGS...]
+Usage: buildomat-github-dbtool COMMAND [ARGS...]

 Commands:
     delivery (del)      webhook deliveries